MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Store the data in a multi-regional Cloud Storage bucket.
 Access the data directly using Cloud Dataproc, BigQuery, and Compute Engine.`

-**Quick reason:** Store the data in a multi-regional Cloud Storage bucket.
-Access the data directly using Cloud Dataproc, BigQuery, and Compute Engine.

 <details>
 <summary>Full explanation</summary>